 Now we don’t just have experts but devices designed to tell us what to do.
 When my mom (who is the tech grandma) bought two of the new Apple Watch Nike+ watches, she gave one to me.
 I’ve never owned a Fitbit or step counter so this was new to me.

-The watch measures movement, exercise, and standing (see colored rings below — the goal is it too look like that at the end of the day).
+The watch measures movement, exercise, and standing (see colored rings below — the goal is it to look like that at the end of the day).
 I get reminders of my goals throughout the day.
 For example, if I’ve been sitting at my computer for a while the watch will beep and say “It’s time to stand.”
 And when you meet a goal, you get a congratulations.
 It also gives me reminders to breathe.
 You can turn these reminders off if you want.

-I like having this information but initially it made me more anxious.
+I like having this information but initially, it made me more anxious.
 I’d get noticeably upset if my watch wasn’t working right to record my run or if it wasn’t charged.
 The watch also calculates heart rate and I noticed that my heart rates were high during runs.
 This started to worry me because of the calculation of maximal heart rate (220-age) and I was just above it.
-Then, in Runner’s World, I read about how tuning into how we feel is best, something I did before the watch:
+Then, in Runner’s World, I read about how tuning in to how we feel is best, something I did before the watch: